Flat Feet & High Arches

 flat feet

-What Are Signs of Flat Feet?
+What Are Signs Of Flat Feet?

 Although less painful in young children, flat feet can cause agony in babies and toddlers.
 Sometimes a child will complain that his foot, ankle or leg is tired is that he has aching pain at night or after sports or other physical activities.
 Calluses can also form under the sagging arches or the achilles tendon (the back of the ankle) can become tender and painful.

-When Should You Contact a Foot Specialist?
+When Should You Contact A Foot Specialist?

 Call on a foot specialist if your child starts to complain of pain or fatigue.
 Also check to see if his leg is red or calluses are forming under the arches of his feet.